AbduElturki/Wojak-Discord-bot/README.md

 + `!wojak` posts a random wojak image.
 + `!wojak <Name>` where `<Name>` is wojak image name from prior mentioned collection.
 If the name doesn't match the script will try to find the closet name possible.

-## Why did you make?
+## Why did you make this bot?
 I got bored and it took no time.

 ## Requirements
-You must have Discord.py and Python 3.7 to use this bot
++ You must have Discord.py and Python 3.7 to use this bot.

 ```
 pip install discord
 ```
-You must also have a file named `DISCORD_TOKEN` that contains a bot token inside your local (cloned/forked) repo
++ You must also have a file named `DISCORD_TOKEN` that contains a bot token inside your local (cloned/forked) repo.